Rethinking the Trust Region in LLM Reinforcement Learning: Trust Region Under LLM Regime

-where $\xi = \max_{y} |R(y)|$ is the maximum absolute reward, and $D_{\mathrm{TV}}^{\max}(\rolloutpi \| \trainerpi) = \max_{s_t} D_{\mathrm{TV}}\big(\rolloutpi(\cdot|s_t) \| \trainerpi(\cdot|s_t)\big)$ is the maximum Total Variation (TV) divergence over all states. \end{theorem} This theorem establishes a lower bound on policy improvement, and it is structurally analogous to the bound in \Cref{schulman2015trust} (see Appendix \ref{app:compare_classical_rl}), with the horizon $T$ playing a role similar to the effective horizon $\frac{1}{1-\gamma}$ in the discounted setting.
-It provides a clear theoretical justification for adapting the trust region approach into LLM regime.
+\end{theorem} This theorem establishes lower bounds on policy improvement.
+The max-divergence form in \Cref{eq:llm-tv-bound} is structurally analogous to the bound in \Cref{schulman2015trust} (see Appendix \ref{app:compare_classical_rl}), with the horizon $T$ playing a role similar to the effective horizon $\frac{1}{1-\gamma}$ in the discounted setting.
+The average-divergence form in \Cref{eq:llm-tv-linear-bound} is tighter for long LLM responses and more directly matches the per-token divergence control used in PPO and our algorithm.
+Together, they provide a clear theoretical justification for adapting the trust region approach into LLM regime.
 Similar to \Cref{eq:trpo-obj}, we can solve the following constrained optimization problem to guarantee stable learning:

 where the constraint can also be applied on a KL divergence.